dequelabs/axe-core/doc/API.md

 ##### Callback Parameter

 The callback parameter is a function that will be called when the asynchronous `axe.run` function completes.
 The callback function is passed two parameters.
-The first parameter will be an error thrown inside of aXe if axe.run could not complete.
+The first parameter will be an error thrown inside of axe if axe.run could not complete.
 If axe completed correctly the first parameter will be null, and the second parameter will be the results object.

 #### Return Promise

-If the callback was not defined, aXe will return a Promise instead.
+If the callback was not defined, axe will return a Promise instead.
 Axe does not polyfill a Promise library however.
 So on systems without support for Promises this feature is not available.
-If you are unsure if the systems you will need aXe on has Promise support we suggest you use the callback provided by axe.run instead.
+If you are unsure if the systems you will need axe on has Promise support we suggest you use the callback provided by axe.run instead.

 #### Error Result